"I just feel guilty for being alive sometimes, for something I can't control."

 But she was honest about the process: "The first album was a very commercial experience for me.
 I did everything the way I was told, even if it was a cheesy breakup song."

-That tension between authentic expression and industry demands is classic Type 4.
+That tension — between what she wanted the music to say and what the industry wanted it to sell — is the Type 4 predicament in a label deal.
 The art wants to be personal.
 The business wants it palatable.

 Dixie D'Amelio's Personality: The Patterns Behind the Persona